-The Regulatory agency announced that traces of Nitrosamine are present in generic drug substances and drug products, further FDA and EMA investigation also led to the detection of these Nitrosamine impurities in low levels of NDMA impurity in Metformin.
-FDA has been investigating the presence of nitrosamines in drug products and in late 2019, become aware of NDMA in some Metformin products in other countries.
+The Regulatory agency announced traces of nitrosamine present in generic drug substances and drug products, further FDA and EMA investigations also led to the detection of nitrosamine impurities in low levels of NDMA impurity in Metformin.
+FDA has been investigating nitrosamines’ presence in drug products and late 2019 became aware of NDMA in some metformin products in other countries.

-The regulatory agency started testing to determine whether the Metformin in the U.S. supply was at risk, as part of the ongoing investigation into nitrosamine impurities across medication types.
-In February 2020, they identified very low levels of NDMA in some samples, but at that time, no FDA-tested sample of Metformin exceeded the acceptable intake limit for NDMA.
+The Regulatory authorities started testing to determine whether the metformin supply in the U.S. was at risk as part of the ongoing investigation into nitrosamine impurities across medication types.
+In February 2020, they identified very low levels of NDMA in some of the samples but at that time no FDA-tested sample of metformin exceeded the acceptable intake limit for NDMA.

 Lab testing for the analysis of NDMA in metformin

-FDA is also collaborating with international regulators to share testing results for Metformin.
+FDA is also collaborating with international regulators to share testing results for metformin.
 For reference, consuming up to the acceptable daily intake limit, 0.096 micrograms (96 nanograms), of NDMA per day is considered reasonably safe for human ingestion based on lifetime exposure.
-NDMA may increase the risk of cancer if people are exposed to it above the acceptable level and over a long period of time, but a person taking a drug that contains NDMA at or below the acceptable daily intake limit every day for 70 years is not expected to have an increased risk of cancer
+NDMA may increase the risk of cancer if people are exposed to it above the acceptable level and over a long period but a person taking a drug that contains NDMA at-or-below the acceptable daily intake limit every day for 70 years is not expected to have an increased risk of cancer.

 - FDA alerts on nitrosamine impurity findings in metformin, available at https://www.fda.gov/news-events/